Student coverage path in Italy

 Registration steps

-2. Select an available medico di medicina generale in your area.
+2. Select an available GP in your area.

-3. If online assignment fails, complete the same process at ASL office with documents.
+3. If online assignment fails, complete the same procedure at the ASL office with documents.

 Common trap

-Without GP assignment, routine referrals and prescription workflows become fragmented and slower.
+Without a GP assignment, routine visits and prescription workflows become fragmented and slower.

 Official references

-You can choose a GP where you study by declaring your healthcare domicile.
+You can choose your GP in the municipality where you study by declaring domicilio sanitario, even if your anagrafe residence is elsewhere.

 Out-of-hours GP and emergency department